mlee0017/mod-3/README.md

 - React: a JavaScript library used to develop the user interface.
 - Node.js: a JavaScript runtime environment enabling Javascript outside of browser.

-- Bootstrap: open-source CSS framework
+- Bootstrap: open-source CSS framework.
 - VSCode: a source-code editor.
 - Figma: a web-based design tool for creating mockups and prototypes for interface design.